 Cyber security professionals must stay on the forefront of trends in their quickly changing industry.
+Cyber crime is rising rapidly around the world.
 And business IT departments must prioritize and adapt quickly or risk shutting down.
 Here are eight top cyber security trends to watch for:

 8 Top Trending Threats To Follow In Cybersec